nvpro-samples/gl_vk_threaded_cadscene/doc/vulkan_nvxdevicegenerated.md

 Ideally be as accurate as possible, as the more objects you will use, the more memory we need to allocate internally.

+The Vulkan objects that the table references must be kept alive, just as if they were used directly in both generating or equivalent target command buffer.
+You can re-use indices in the table, when the command buffers that indirectly reference the object have completed execution on the device.
+If you are not modifying indices that are inflight, it is safe to register or unregister other indices.

 #### IndirectCommandsLayout

 In `RendererVKGen::InitGenerator` we are setting up the command sequence (one `VkIndirectCommandsLayoutTokenNVX` for each command in the sequence).

+The object lifetime must be handled just like any other vulkan object referenced in command buffers.

 #### IndirectCommandsToken